-Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled, that Congress hereby declares that the purpose of this Act is to Congress hereby declares that the purpose of this Act is to reduce traffic accidents and deaths and injuries to persons reduce traffic accidents, and to improve the physical resulting from traffic accidents, and to improve the physical security features of the motor vehicle and its parts.
-Therefore, Congress determines that it is necessary to establish motor vehicle safety standards for motor vehicles and equipment in interstate commerce; to undertake and support necessary ment in interstate commerce; to undertake and support necessary safety research and development; and to expand the national safety register; and establish physical security standards for the motor vehicle and its parts.
+Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled, that Congress hereby declares that the purpose of this Act is to reduce traffic accidents and deaths and injuries to persons resulting from traffic accidents, and to improve the physical security features of the motor vehicle and its parts.
+Therefore, Congress determines that it is necessary to establish motor vehicle safety standards for motor vehicles and equipment in interstate commerce; to undertake and support necessary safety research and development; and to expand the national driver register; and establish physical security standards for the motor vehicle and its parts.